Climatepedia

 Carbon Sequestration

-The process of storing carbon dioxide, either naturally (for example in forests and soils) or through technological means such as geological injection.
-Carbon sequestration is a key concept in mitigation and complement to carbon capture technologies.
+The process of storing carbon dioxide, either naturally (in forests and soils) or through technological means such as geological injection.

 Carbon Sink